 Graphic design is one of the most important tools businesses, brands, and individuals have to communicate with their audiences.
 From purely informational illustrations to dramatic designs meant to inspire strong reactions, graphic designers use an ever-evolving range of software in their work.

 The most important specs to consider in a laptop for graphic design include its processor, screen, RAM, video card, and storage space.
+The same requirements will hold for the best PC for graphic design.

 Processor / CPU